Committed to sustainable manufacturing

 Our Manufacturing Sustainability Efforts, By the Numbers:

-of total electricity in 2019 from Wind RECs and our Hydro Power Purchase Agreement
+MWh total of electricity in 2022 from Wind RECs and our Hydro Power Purchase Agreement

 Conflict Mineral Free